opensearch-project/project-website/_posts/2024-10-30-lower-your-cost-on-opensearch-using-binary-vectors.md

 ```

 ### Ingestion and search

+Once you have byte arrays storing your data, you'll need to ingest those into OpenSearch.

-Getting started with binary vectors in OpenSearch is simple.
-First, set the data type to binary in your index mapping (just make sure the vector dimensions are a multiple of 8—otherwise, pad with zeros!).
-Note that binary vectors in OpenSearch uses Hamming distance for indexing and search.
+First, set the data type to `binary` in your index mapping and ensure the vector dimensions are a multiple of 8 (if they are not, pad the vectors with zeros):

 ```json
 PUT /test-binary-hnsw